 Enlist guests to join in a walk, which helps us humans burn added calories from holiday indulgence as well.
 Dogs and cats crave consistency, so engage your household guests in the process to ensure that your pets aren’t neglected... especially if you plan to be gone all day for shopping specials after Thanksgiving.

-If you will be away from home on Black Friday, consider purchasing the Petcube Play pet camera in advance; an interactive pet monitor system that allows you to check on your pets while you check out to entertain your guests.
+If you are away from home on Black Friday, consider purchasing the Petcube Play 2 pet camera in advance; an interactive pet monitor system that allows you to check on your pets while you check out to entertain your guests.

 If your dog is unable to cope with the holiday stress, consider boarding them.